hapijs/hapi/README.md

 ## Getting started

+To demonstrate a basic example we will be creating a "hello world" service with a single API endpoint.

-In the directory where you will be creating your application create a _package.json_ by running
+Start by creating a _package.json_ by running
 ```
 npm init
 ```